 What do you need to do to get started?

-- You can find customized instructions on integrating with Okta, Onelogin in Greenhouse’s Help Center.
+- You can find customized instructions on integrating with Okta, Onelogin, and Azure in Greenhouse’s Help Center.

-- Google and Azure provide their own instructions on integrating with Greenhouse.
+- Google provides their own instructions on integrating with Greenhouse.

 - Once you’ve configured Greenhouse for your IdP, please email your Metadata file to <firstname.lastname@example.org>.